vanHeemstraSystems/learning-test-driven-development-gilded-rose-kata/300/100/200/100/README.md

 4. Fill out the PR form:
 - Title: "Fix: Change item name from 'foo' to 'fixme'"
 - Description: Explain what the bug was and how you fixed it
-- Reviewers: Add any team members who should review<br/>
+- Reviewers: Add any team members who should review

 5.Click "Create pull request"

 ## Method 2: GitHub CLI (if you have it installed)